summerhayesh/NBA-MVP-ML-model/README.md

 - ML algorithms: implements linear regression and random forests to predict the MVP, whilst simultaneously using evaluation stratergies such as backtesting and designing error metrics

+- EDA: also includes a very brief EDA (Exploratory Data Analysis) which to find some trends in the data and answer some questions
 **Due to high rates of request activity on the target website [(Basketball Reference)](https://www.basketball-reference.com/), the webscraper may not function.
 In this event, the original files that were used to train the model have been added to the repository.**